edenlabllc/rmk/docs/configuration/project-management/requirement-for-project-repository.md

 # ...
 ```

-> releases.yaml cannot be used as a template, all the values must be defined.
+> releases.yaml cannot be used as a template, all the values must be defined explicitly.

 ### Requirement for `globals.yaml.gotmpl`